-Especially when all you’re doing is cleaning up the mess and putting things back together.
+All you’re doing is cleaning up the mess and putting things back together.

-Many managers still wait for the next piece of equipment to break before using necessary resources to fix it.
+Many managers still wait for the next piece of equipment to break before using the necessary resources to fix it.

 - Define vital activities and tasks, then develop useful checklists and specific steps for completing them.

-- Provide your team with the necessary equipment and materials to perform and complete work assigned to them.
+- Provide your team with the necessary equipment and materials to perform and complete the work assigned to them.
 Giving them the tools to be successful reduces their stress and yours.

-- Ensure all work is completed as planned, and on time.
+- Ensure all work is completed as planned and on time.